Prateek-web-boot/Coupon-Management-Sytstem/README.md

 - In given PDF at last payload and resposne for BxGy coupan is given.
 So in reposne when cart is eligible for getting a free item , it is adding the count of quantity of that free item, rather ot should apply the discount for that item which is same as its MRP or buying price

 - I have not considered this requiement and gone with my approach to keep the quantity same and giving discount equals to that item price.

+- It's Not mentioned in Requirement that which item / items to give  PRODUCT-WISE coupon discount if we have 2 items from dedicated buying Product List and if 1 product from that list os to be given discount then which item ?

 ---